• Mental Health

 Detailed Headspace Review

 Headspace’s paid app, Headspace Plus, gives beginners the tools to build and maintain a mindfulness and meditation practice through over 50 structured meditation courses.
 You will have access to several professional meditation teachers as you develop your practice and you will also gain access to dedicated sleep meditations as well as exercise classes.
-Headspace Plus costs $12.99 per month or $69.99 annually, and includes a free trial.
+Headspace Plus costs $12.99 per month or $69.99 annually and includes a free trial.

 Feature 1: “Today” Hub

 You can also access your personal profile from this hub, where you can see how many days in a row you’ve meditated, how many sessions you’ve completed, and the total number of minutes meditated.
 There is also an option to add “Buddies” so you can share your progress with friends and support each other on your meditation journey.
+For these reasons, Headspace earned a 4 out of 5 in the “Personalization” category of our scoring criteria.

 The “Today” Hub sections are: